 All students MUST remain in the Dining Hall during lunch.
 There will be NO EXCEPTIONS to this rule.
 Additionally, NO FOOD OR DRINK IS PERMITTED OUTSIDE THE DINING HALL UNDER ANY CIRCUMSTANCES.
 The possession of food or drink outside the Dining Hall is grounds for disciplinary action.

-Neither Chromebooks nor cell phones are permitted in the Dining Hall.
+Chromebooks are NOT permitted in the Dining Hall.

 Parents bringing lunch to students should leave it in the office.

 ATTENDANCE